EziKielCroat/ChatBot/README.md

-# ChatBot
+# Introduction

-Simple chat-bot functionality and dynamic HTML.
+- A very simple ChatBot which the only functionality is to repeat your input.

+## Scope of functionality

 ### index.html

-- Barebone of the HTML(2 stylesheets used for the entire doc)
-- Div's of the whole pop-up are here
+- Barebone(2 stylesheets, 2 JS files connected)
-- Chatbot's response is generated in the script.js
+- All fields pre-specified, are later modified in script.js

-### style.css
+#### style.css

-- minimalistic CSS
+- Extremely simple CSS mainly for the chatbox of the chatbot.

 ### script.js

-- everything is in a local function
+- Everything is in a callback(local) function, breaks down to 1 main function(generate_message)
-- firstly checks if the msg is empty, if not procides to call generate_message with appropirate text

-## Extra
-V1 has been uploaded, make sure all the files are in the same WDIR.
-Expecting more changes to the JS and minimizing CSS
+- generate_message "generates" the HTML for the "smart" response of the chatbot.